Cannabis & the Urinary System

 The urinary system, also known as the renal system, consists of the organs that remove liquid waste from our bodies.

 The urinary system, also known as the renal system, consists of the organs that remove liquid waste from our bodies.
-The system also produces hormone that regulate blood pressure and stimulate the production of red blood cells.
+The system also produces a hormone that regulates blood pressure and another hormone that stimulates the production of red blood cells.
 While little research has delved into the subject of cannabis’s effects on this system, there have been a few discoveries that clue us in to possible medicinal uses it can have for some patients.

 The process of removing liquid waste begins with the kidneys, where one to two quarts of urine is produced in one day as the kidneys filter the equivalent of 30 to 38 gallons of blood.
 The urine travels to the bladder for storage.
 Once full, the bladder sends a signal to the brain that it’s ready to expel the liquid waste.
 As the detrusor muscle surrounding the bladder contracts, relieving it of the urine contained within, the internal and external sphincters, muscles of the urethra, must relax.